chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |Silicate|0.133|0.174|No|
 |Temperature|-0.204|0.070|No|

+*Table 4: Results of the test for correlation between WOD ocean parameters and the average strength of hurricanes per year.*

 The only statistically significant correlation with alpha = .05 significance level is between oxygen and the average yearly strength.

 **3. Coast length correlates with overall number of hurricanes per state.**